/skills/fuz-stack/references/testing-patterns

 assert.isDefined(result); assert.strictEqual(result.id, expected_id); // no result! needed

-For throw assertions, use assert.throws() with Error constructor, string, or RegExp.
+For throw assertions, use assert.throws() with an Error constructor, string, or RegExp.
 Do not pass a function predicate — causes "errorLike is not a constructor":

 // Good — RegExp matching assert.throws(() => fn(), /expected message/); // Good — Error constructor assert.throws(() => fn(), TypeError); // BAD — function predicate does NOT work with chai assert.throws // assert.throws(() => fn(), (e: any) => e.message.includes('msg')); assert.doesNotThrow(() => fn());